MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: Motivation

-\textbf{Workload-aware adaptation achieves optimal tradeoffs.} As shown in the Pareto analysis in \hyperref[fig:parato_tradeoff]{Figure~\ref{fig:parato_tradeoff}}, {\system} achieves superior tradeoffs by aligning dynamic quantization with real-time workload demand. \emph{A key insight is \textit{flexible, elastic mixed-precision LLM serving}, where quantized and full-precision layers coexist and are dynamically reconfigured within a model in response to workload shifts.} This contrasts with static quantization and recent dynamic methods~\cite{chen2024progressive_quant, frantar2025marlin_mixed_precision, reggiani2023mix_precision}, which prioritize serving performance or hardware efficiency but overlook runtime workload variability.
-Most importantly, {\system} enables smooth navigation along the efficiency---accuracy Pareto frontier---from uncompressed, high-accuracy models to highly quantized, efficient ones.
+\textbf{Workload-aware adaptation achieves optimal tradeoffs.} As shown in the Pareto analysis in \hyperref[fig:parato_tradeoff]{Figure~\ref{fig:parato_tradeoff}}, {\system} achieves superior tradeoffs by aligning dynamic quantization with real-time workload conditions. {A key insight in MorphServe is \textit{adaptive mixed-precision LLM serving}, where quantized and full-precision layers can coexist and are dynamically reconfigured.} This contrasts with static quantization and recent dynamic methods~\cite{chen2024progressive_quant, frantar2025marlin_mixed_precision, reggiani2023mix_precision}, which prioritize serving performance or hardware efficiency but overlook runtime workload variability.
+Most importantly, {\system} enables smooth navigation along the accuracy---efficiency Pareto frontier, from uncompressed, high-accuracy models to highly quantized, efficient ones.